A Lesson to Learn: Inspira Technologies Oxy B.H.N. Ltd. (IINN)

 IINN’s Market Performance

-IINN stocks went down by -9.43% for the week, with a monthly drop of -29.58% and a quarterly performance of -16.72%.
-The volatility ratio for the week stands at 11.84% while the volatility levels for the past 30 days are set at 12.76% for Inspira Technologies Oxy B.H.N.
+IINN stocks went up by 67.84% for the week, with a monthly jump of 7.00% and a quarterly performance of 33.75%.
+The volatility ratio for the week stands at 24.49% while the volatility levels for the past 30 days are set at 15.56% for Inspira Technologies Oxy B.H.N.
 Ltd..
-The simple moving average for the period of the last 20 days is 64.70% for IINN stocks with a simple moving average of 48.84% for the last 200 days.
+The simple moving average for the period of the last 20 days is 34.57% for IINN stocks with a simple moving average of 22.96% for the last 200 days.

 Stock Fundamentals for IINN